henspace/ClickAndCrawl/src/assets/almanacs/alamanacNotes.md

 - minLevel: Numeric.
 Minimum dungeon level at which the entry can appear.
 - rarity: string: Likelihood of appearance.
 Values are COMMON, UNCOMMON, RARE and VERY_RARE.
 - entry type: type of entry.
 More details are given below.
 - id: identifier for the entry.
-This is used for the image name.
-If you want to share an image, the id can be extended with a + or ? character and a suffix.
-Only the characters before the + or ? character will be used for the image name.
-A question mark is used to define something that required identification.
+This is used as a unique id and is also used to create the image name and description.
+See the ID section for details.
 - starting artefacts: square brackets containing a comma separated list of artefacts to start with.
 WEAPONS, ARTEFACTS, MAGIC and MONEY items are allowed.
 - traits: comma separated list of traits as key:value pairs.